-Wheat berries have a satisfying al dente that surprised me when I first tried this grain.
-I was expecting something bland because, let’s be honest, a lot of trendy foods just aren’t that great.
+I was expecting something bland and, let’s be honest, a lot of trendy foods just aren’t that great.

 This grain came in one of our first CSA bags.
 I had no clue what to do with wheat berries, but I desperately wanted to prove to my husband that my summer food investment had been a good decision.
 Have you been there?